Quinoa Tabbouleh Salad

 - salt and pepper to taste

-A great salad to make ahead!
-Best part?
-It stays fresh for up to 3 days, kept chilled in your refrigerator.
+- Keep Chilled: This quinoa tabbouleh salad stays fresh for up to 3 days and must be kept chilled in your refrigerator.

 Quinoa Tabbouleh Salad